How Much Omega 3 Per Day Should I Take?

 Why do so many supplement users struggle to get an effective omega-3 dosage?

 While the reasons may vary from genetic differences to poor compliance, one big culprit is the surprisingly small servings of EPA and DHA found in most products.
-Indeed, fish oil capsules typically only contain 10 – 15% the amount of omega-3s used in successful clinical trials!
+Indeed, fish oil capsules typically only contain 10 – 15% of the amount of omega-3s used in successful clinical trials!

 Fish Oil Dosage Matters